 The Oorala Centre has a history project underway with historian Dr Ray Kelly heading the research.
 To enhance this the Centre is to install some story board displays into the entranceway of the building.
 A full size draft display of the Oorala 30 Storyboards were on display as part of the exhibition and allowed for community consultation before the project is finalised.
 These were well read and gathered a lot of interest and discussion.

 Opening the Event

 The art sales started before the well-attended Opening launch of the exhibition and continued to the very last moment.
-Exhibiting artist and Oorala lecturer Donna Moodie stood as MC, Steve Widders and Colin Ahoy joined together to deliver the Welcome to Country, exhibiting artist Lloyd Hornby spoke about the importance of Aboriginal Art.
-Greg Davison, Director of Oorala, gave a speech about the 30th anniversary and the importance of having an event that would draw people into the centre who may not normally enter as he thanked those who attended and worked on the exhibition.
+Exhibiting artist and Oorala lecturer Donna Moodie stood as MC, Steve Widders and Colin Ahoy joined together to deliver the Welcome to Country and exhibiting artist Lloyd Hornsby spoke about the importance of Aboriginal Art.
+Greg Davison, Director of Oorala, gave a speech about the 30th anniversary, how this event would draw people into the Centre who may not normally enter and he thanked those who attended and worked on the exhibition.

 This exhibition was a very successful event in all ways.
-From this event 54 artworks (14 paintings, 16 sculptures& 24 trinkets) totalling more than $10,000 were sold, with monies distributed to regional artists.
+From this event 54 artworks (14 paintings, 16 sculptures & 24 trinkets) totalling more than $10,000 were sold, with monies distributed to regional Indigenous artists.
 It enhanced the environment of the Oorala Aboriginal centre and brought the cultural significance of Aboriginal Art to the foreground of all who came through its doors.